 IF A FIRE ALARM SOUNDS, THE OMAHA CITY FIRE DEPARTMENT AND SAFETY AND SECURITY WILL RESPOND TO THE AFFECTED BUILDING.
-EVERY BUILDING ON CAMPUS, INCLUDING THE RESIDENCE HALLS, IS CONNECTED DIRECTLY TO SAFETY AND SECURITY BY ELECTRONIC MONITORING.
-IF YOU NOTICE A FIRE IN YOUR BUILDING YOU SHOULD STILL CONTACT BOTH THE SAFETY AND SECURITY DEPARTMENT AND 911 FOR OMAHA CITY FIRE.
+EVERY BUILDING ON CAMPUS INCLUDING THE RESIDENCE HALLS ARE CONNECTED DIRECTLY TO SAFETY AND SECURITY BY ELECTORINC MONITORING.
+IF YOU NOTICE A FIRE IN YOUR BUILDING YOU SHOULD DIAL 911 FOR OMAHA CITY FIRE AND CONTACT BOTH THE SAFETY AND SECURITY DEPARTMENT.

-Evacuation Procedures

-The evacuation procedures shall be as follows:
+When a fire or other evacuation alarm sounds, every person must follow these procedures:

-- Never Ignore a Fire Alarm! - It shall be the responsibility of every person to immediately leave campus buildings whenever the fire alarm is activated or a fire emergency exists. - All students, faculty, and staff are required to leave the building and remain outside until the emergency is over.
-No one shall restrict or impede the evacuation. - Take your keys and CSM ID with you, if you have time. - Feel the door from top to bottom - $\circ~$ If hot, stay calm and do not open door, see tips below if you are trapped. - If door is cool, crouch low and open door slowly.
-Close door quickly if smoke or fire is present.
-If clear, exit via nearest stairwell.
-Stay low if smoke conditions exist. - After exiting the room or office, please leave the room door closed.
-This is done in case you return to the room. - Carefully and calmly exit via the closest fire exit route. - Stay low to the floor and cover your mouth with a wet cloth to make breathing easier in smoky conditions. - DO NOT USE THE ELEVATORS. - If you encounter heavy smoke in stairwell, go back and use an alternate route. - If you notice that individuals cannot negotiate the exit, move them laterally away from any obvious danger to a safe place. - Person with disabilities, such as those who cannot walk or must be assisted down the stairs, may elect to remain in the building until emergency personnel arrive. - Once outside of building, go directly to a safe assembly point.
+- Take your keys and CSM ID with you, if you have time. - Carefully and calmly exit via the closet fire exit route. - DO NOT USE THE ELEVATORS. - Check each door for heat or hazard prior to opening.
+If your door feels hot or the exit path is hazardous, remain in the building. - If there is a designated fire exit through your window, use it. - Leave the room door closed. - Stay low to the floor and cover your mouth with a wet cloth to make breathing easier in smoky conditions. - If you notice that individuals cannot negotiate the exit, move them laterally away from any obvious danger to a safe place. - Person with disabilities, such as those who cannot walk or must be assisted down the stairs, may elect to remain in the building until emergency personnel arrive. - Report the status and location of anyone remaining in the building to campus responders (Safety and Security) and public officials (Police, Fire).

-• 100 yards, upwind away from the building

-- Keep away from power lines, poles, gas lines - Report the status and location of anyone remaining in the building to campus responders (Safety and Security) and public officials (Police, Fire).
 Repeat this message often.

-Stay together at a safe distance (100 yards, upwind) from the building until Safety and Security indicates you can return to the building.
+Stay together at a safe distance (100 yards, upwind) from the building until Campus Safety and Security indicates you can return to the building.